Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: More Experiments: Compressibility, Incompressibility, and Aesthetic Quality

 \section{More Experiments: Compressibility, Incompressibility, and Aesthetic Quality}

 \textbf{Problem.} We follow DDPO~\citep{black2023training} to evaluate our algorithm on the three black-box optimization tasks for images: compressibility, incompressibility, and aesthetic quality.

 \textbf{Objective Function.} For compressibility, we aimed to minimize the compressed JPEG size (MB) of the generated images.
 For incompressibility, it's simply the inverse.
-For aesthetic quality, the aesthetic score is evaluated by the pre-trained LAION aesthetics predictor~\citep{schuhmann2022laion}, which is trained on human rating of the images aesthetic quality, and we aimed to maximize the aesthetic score.
+For aesthetic quality, the aesthetic score is evaluated by the pre-trained LAION aesthetics predictor~\citep{schuhmann2022laion}, which is trained on human ratings of the images' aesthetic quality, and we aimed to maximize the aesthetic score.

 \textbf{Experiment Procedure.} For each task, we uniformly sample from the 45 common animals (as proposed by DDPO~\citep{black2023training}) as input prompts and optimize the objective using Fast Direct in Algorithm~\ref{FastDirect}.
 The prompt for each instance within a batch is sampled randomly and independently.
-We set $N=50$ batch queries budget for compressibility and incompressibility, and $N=100$ for aesthetic quality.
+We set $N=50$ batch query budget for compressibility and incompressibility, and $N=100$ for aesthetic quality.
 We use the same pre-trained model, hyper-parameters, and GP settings as in Section~\ref{section:image_experiment}.
-The 45 common animals prompts used in the experiment is as follows: \\
+The 45 common animal prompts used in the experiment are as follows: \\

-For DNO, where each experimental trial generates only a single image and the objective score is highly dependent on the specific prompt.
+For DNO, each experimental trial generates only a single image, and the objective score is highly dependent on the specific prompt.
 To ensure a more accurate evaluation, we run $45$ independent experiment trials using each prompt and report the average results.
 Consequently, DNO requires $45 \times$ more batch queries per task compared to other methods.

 \textbf{Experiment Result.} We present the objective scores for each task in the left column of Fig.~\ref{fig:sr_score} and provide the generated images for the three tasks in the supplementary materials.
 For compressibility and incompressibility, we observe that Fast Direct achieves significantly better scores than the baselines.
 For aesthetic quality, Fast Direct with the EDM sampler achieves significantly better scores than with DDIM, likely due to EDM being a more advanced sampler, capable of generating higher-quality images.
 DNO achieves comparable scores; however, note that each experiment optimizes and generates only a single image.